-When I called my girlfriend (who loves to cook and is always whipping up scrumptious dishes for her fiancé) in a panic about what to make for a new beau, she didn’t even hesitate or stop to think.
-She simply said, “BA’s bistro steak with onion rings.”
+When I called my friend in a panic about what to make for a new beau, she didn’t hesitate.
+She simply said, “Bon Appetit's bistro steak with onion rings.”
 She was right: This dish is a steak lover’s dream, and the homemade onion rings are so fun.
 When was the last time he had homemade onion rings?
 The answer may be never.

-Another dish he probably hasn’t had homemade in quite a while?
+Another dish your date probably hasn’t had homemade in quite a while?
 A patty melt.
 Make yours gourmet with thick slices of sourdough bread, sautéed shiitake mushrooms, caramelized onions, and Havarti cheese, using this recipe from The Cozy Apron.

-I’ve never met a man who turned down a plate of classic spaghetti and meatballs.
-This nostalgic dish is a consistent crowd-pleaser.
+I’ve never met someone who turned down a plate of classic spaghetti and meatballs.
+This nostalgic dish by The Kitchy Kitchen is a consistent crowd-pleaser.
 If you’re dating an Italian stallion, be sure to double-taste that sauce.
 You want it to be better than his mama’s!

 Lamb chops are finger-licking good, but the best ones require marinating in advance.
 Purchase the lamb chops in this recipe by TasteFood the night before your date and let them bathe overnight in the garlic and rosemary mixture.
-When he arrives, all you have to do is toss them in a grill pan and go.
-Serve with heirloom tomato and burrata salad and crispy bread.
+When they arrive, all you have to do is toss the chops in a grill pan and go.
+Serve with heirloom tomato, burrata salad, and crispy bread.

-Is your man watching his waistline?
+Is your S.O. watching their waistline?
 Serve up a healthy platter of orange sesame grilled salmon.
 This Asian-inspired salmon recipe from Pineapple and Coconut is plated on a bed of sticky rice with sautéed onions, zucchini, and bell peppers.
 Delish!

-When I asked a married girlfriend what dish won her husband’s heart over, she said, “It’s kind of strange, but I made him a salad with salami in it at the start of our relationship, and he thought it was the most genius thing in the whole world.”
+When I asked a married girlfriend what dish won her husband’s heart over, she said, “It’s kind of strange, but I made him a salad with salami at the start of our relationship, and he thought it was the most genius thing in the whole world.”
 That’s because it is genius!
-Every guy has had a salad with bacon, but probaly very few have experienced a salad with salami, right?
+Every guy has had a salad with bacon, but probably very few have experienced a salad with salami, right?
 Go ahead: Blow his mind with this recipe from Tesco!

 Ground beef in a crunchy taco with shredded lettuce, cheddar cheese, and sour cream?
 Yes, please!
-This childhood favorite grows up with homemade crispy taco shells and a fragrant tomato-based beef mixture.
+This childhood favorite by News for Chews grows up with homemade crispy taco shells and a fragrant tomato-based beef mixture.
 If you have time, whip up a batch of guacamole and margaritas to start the meal.

 There is no dish quite like roast chicken.
 It’s always scrumptious and almost impossible to mess up.
 The best thing about this roast chicken recipe from Bon Appétit is that it fills your house with the most delectable aroma.

-Not all men are meat fanatics, and if you’re falling for a vegan, make him a cauliflower and roasted garbanzo bean rice bowl.
-The rice in this clever recipe is actually finely ground cauliflower.
+If you’re falling for a vegan, make them a cauliflower and roasted garbanzo bean rice bowl.
+The rice in this clever recipe from The First Mess is actually finely ground cauliflower.